java9-modularity/gradle-modules-plugin/README.md

 Requirements
 ===

-This plugin requires JDK 11 to be used when running Gradle.
+This plugin requires JDK 11 or newer to be used when running Gradle.

+The minimum Gradle version supported by this plugin is 5.1.
+However, we strongly recommend to use at least Gradle 5.6, because there are a few special cases that cannot be handled correctly when using older versions.

 Contributing
 ===